mjskay/ARTool/README.md

 ## Problems

 Should you encounter any issues with this package, contact Matthew Kay (<mjskay@uw.edu>).
-If you have found a bug, please file it [here](https://github.com/mjskay/ART/issues/new) with minimal code to reproduce the issue.
+If you have found a bug, please file it [here](https://github.com/mjskay/ARTool/issues/new) with minimal code to reproduce the issue.

 ## Citations

-Kay M and Wobbrock J (2014). _ART: Aligned Rank Transform for Nonparametric Factorial ANOVAs_.
-R package version 0.9.1, <https://github.com/mjskay/ART>.
+Kay M and Wobbrock J (2014). _ARTool: Aligned Rank Transform for Nonparametric Factorial ANOVAs_.
+R package version 0.9.1, <https://github.com/mjskay/ARTool>.

 Wobbrock J, Findlater L, Gergle D and Higgins J (2011).
 "The Aligned Rank Transform for Nonparametric Factorial Analyses Using Only ANOVA